Legal

 Microsoft Corporation (Clarity)Behavioral analytics — heatmaps, scroll depth, click-recurrence and rage/dead-click clustering on customer-facing pagesIdentifiers (anonymous device id), internet/network activity, masked input values, viewport size, approximate geolocation derived from IP

-AI model providers (e.g., OpenAI, Anthropic, Google, or others — as enabled in the Products)Powering the AI agents and AI tooling offered through the ProductsPrompts and content you submit to the AI tools (which may include identifiers or content you choose to include)
+AI model providers (e.g., OpenAI, Anthropic, Google, or others — as enabled in the Products)Powering the AI agents and AI tooling offered through the ProductsPrompts and content you submit to the AI tools (which may include identifiers or content you choose to include), and — only when an automation you built routes it there — data that automation retrieved from an account you connected (see §22); never for the provider's model training

 Sentry, Datadog, or similar (if enabled)Error tracking and observabilityIdentifiers (IP, user ID), internet/network activity, error/diagnostic data